iraimiks/counterWord/README.md

 <hr>
 Guid to start program
 <br>
-Use command promt to compile Main.java with comand javac Main.java;
+Use command promt to compile Main.java with comand javac Main.java;<br>
-After use comand java Main.java "Input apsolute path of your file";
+After use comand java Main.java "Input apsolute path of your file";<br>
 exemple ~/src/lv/raimonds>java Main.java "C:\Users\Admin\Desktop\countWordInText\testfile.txt"<br>
 All word will be seen in console;
 <br>